GEX Explained

 Price Behavior

-Likely to stall, chop, or reject
+Likely to slow down, chop, or mean-revert

 🛡️ Don't Chase Into Shelves